jedrzej/withable/README.md

 Post::withRelations('owner')->get();
 ```

- or it will use `Input::all()` as default.
+ or it will use `Request::all()` as default.
 In the URL you can pass a list of relations to load or a single relation in the `with` parameter:

 ```php
 // return all posts with the user who created them and forum where they were posted by appending to the URL